swcarpentry-ja/carpentries-coc/topic_folders/communications/guides/share-opportunities.md

 - In the title field please include the opportunity title and organisation
 - In the body of the message, include other relevant information about the opportunity including deadlines, links to apply and learn more, location (if applicable)

-Once you have submitted the posting, moderators for the opportunity will approve the posting or reach out to you if the posting does not meet the criteria to address the concerns and suggest modifications.
+Once you have submitted the posting, moderators of the mailing list will approve the posting or reach out to you if the posting does not meet the criteria to address the concerns and suggest modifications.